-Everything You Need to Know for Your Galápagos Cruise
+Everything You Need to Know About a Galápagos Cruise

 The Galápagos Islands, a province of Ecuador, lie more than 600 miles off its coast in the Pacific.
 Because the islands are remote, their plants and animals are unique, including some found nowhere else on Earth, as documented in Charles Darwin’s seminal work “On the Origin of Species.”